checkstyle/checkstyle/docs/NEW_LANGUAGE_FEATURE_INTEGRATION_PROCESS.md

 **Example**

 - Pattern Matching for instanceof, where the newer pattern matching feature provides a more concise and type-safe alternative to traditional casting.
-We can create check to suggest to use this new feature
+Ideally, we would consider creating a check to suggest to use this new feature if we see the typical `if X instanceof Y`, then typecasting pattern.

 ### Discover Similar Checks